mostaphaRoudsari/honeybee-primer/text/components/Set_EP_Zone_Interior_Construction.md

 * ##### intWindowEPConstruction [Optional]
 Optional new construction for interior windows
 * ##### intFloorEPConstruction [Optional]
-Optional new construction for interior floors and ceilings
+Optional new construction for interior floors
+* ##### intCeilingEPConstruction [Optional]
+Optional new construction for interior ceilings.
+If no value is connected here but a value is connected for interior floors, the intCeiling construction will be assumed to be the same as the intFloor construction above.

 #### Outputs
 * ##### modifiedHBZone